 - suicidal ideation

-Children are also affected by conjugal violence.
+Children are also affected by domestic violence.
 Even if they are not directly experiencing the various forms of violence, most of them at least witness the violence.
 Exposure to violence is harmful to children, who, no matter their age, may respond to what they witness in different ways:

 - crying fits or temper tantrums